 No, there is no financial establishment for batteries; a battery bank is what you get when you join two or more batteries together.
 This increases voltage or amps when you need more power.

 RV batteries in series

-Joining RV batteries in series allows you to keep the same amperage but adds the voltage.
-For example.
-Joining two 6v RV batteries in series gives you a total of 12Volts but the amps remain unchanged.
+Joining RV batteries in series allows you to keep the same amperage but adds extra voltage.
+For example, joining two 6-volt RV batteries in series gives you a total of 12 volts, but the amps remain unchanged.

 A jumper wire is used to connect RV batteries.
 The negative terminal of one battery is connected to the positive terminal of the other battery.